bixb922/crank-organ/doc-software/README.md

 * Allow any ```.py``` or ````.mpy``` in ```software/mpy``` to override modules in the binary image, and do not make that dependent on the compile date.
 * Provide scan button for I2C on pinout page.
 This allows to find all devices on an I2C bus.
 PinTest uses class methods.
 * Fix phases keyword in Counter() call.
 * Provide mic test button on pinout page.
-Outputs a refreshing graph of mic signal.
+Shows a graph of mic signal.
+* Provide touchpad test button on pinout page.
+Shows touchpad value.

 # 20. Programming language